Macmillan Cancer Support

 Response times by Macmillan counsellor

-- Cancer patients to be seen for assessment within TWO WEEKS of referral
+- We aim to see cancer patients for assessment within TWO WEEKS of referral

 - Counselling is carried out in a counselling room at the Macmillan Information and Support Centre, Sunderland Royal Hospital